-- (a) collect evidence of the actions or omissions of the staff member which are the subject of concern; - (b) advise the staff member of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, allow him to provide an explanation, and (if the explanation is not satisfactory) provide a warning that if there is not corrective action dismissal could result; - (c) provide a reasonable period of time (being not less than one month), and a reasonable amount of support for the staff member to take corrective action; - (d) if insufficient corrective action is taken, advise the staff member of the ongoing concern (both orally and in writing) and issue a second warning that if corrective action is not taken dismissal could occur; - (e) provide a further reasonable period of time (being not less than one month) and a reasonable amount of support for the staff member to take corrective action; and - (f) assess the actions of the staff member after the second period of time to determine whether sufficient corrective action has been taken, and notify the staff member (both orally and in writing) of the results of the assessment. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that the grounds for dismissing the staff member on the basis of serious misconduct or significant inadequate performance under section 44(4) of the Law have been proven, the appointing officer may dismiss the staff member. - (3) If, after the process specified in paragraph (1) (c) or (1)(f) has been completed, the appointing officer is of the view that the staff member has undertaken sufficient corrective action, the appointing officer shall advise the staff member (both orally and in writing) of that fact and either that- - (a) the warning has expired and is being removed from his personnel file: or - (b) the warning will remain in place for a further period of time (such period to be specified) and that any further instances of serious misconduct or significant inadequate performance during this period will result in dismissal. - (4) If, after the process specified in paragraph (3)(b) has been completed, there is no serious misconduct or significant inadequate performance during the further warning period, the appointing officer shall advise the staff member (both orally and in writing) that the further warning period has expired and the warning is being removed from his personnel file.
+- 42. (1) Before determining whether to dismiss a staff member on the grounds of serious misconduct or significant inadequate performance under section 44(4) of the Law, an appointing officer shall - (a) collect evidence of the actions or omissions of the staff member which are the subject of concern; - (b) advise the staff member of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, allow him to provide an explanation, and (if the explanation is not satisfactory) provide a warning that if there is not corrective action dismissal could result; - (c) provide a reasonable period of time (being not less than one month), and a reasonable amount of support for the staff member to take corrective action; - (d) if insufficient corrective action is taken, advise the staff member of the ongoing concern (both orally and in writing) and issue a second warning that if corrective action is not taken dismissal could occur; - (e) provide a further reasonable period of time (being not less than one month) and a reasonable amount of support for the staff member to take corrective action; and - (f) assess the actions of the staff member after the second period of time to determine whether sufficient corrective action has been taken, and notify the staff member (both orally and in writing) of the results of the assessment. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that the grounds for dismissing the staff member on the basis of serious misconduct or significant inadequate performance under section 44(4) of the Law have been proven, the appointing officer may dismiss the staff member.

-- (5) If, after the process specified in paragraph (3)(b) has been completed, there is a further instance of serious misconduct or significant inadequate performance during the further warning period, the appointing officer may dismiss the staff member provided that the appointing officer first- - (a) collects evidence of the actions or omissions of the staff member which are the subject of concern; and - (b) advises the staff member of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and allows him to provide an explanation. - (6) Upon deciding to dismiss a staff member under paragraph (2) or (5), the appointing officer, at the earliest opportunity, shall- - (a) notify the staff member that he is being dismissed under the terms of his employment agreement; and - (b) arrange for the dismissal to take effect at an early opportunity. - 43.
-(1) Before determining whether to require a staff member to take early retirement on medical grounds under section 44(5) of the Law, the appointing officer shall-
+- (3) If, after the process specified in paragraph (1) (c) or (1)(f) has been completed, the appointing officer is of the view that the staff member has undertaken sufficient corrective action, the appointing officer shall advise the staff member (both orally and in writing) of that fact and either that - (a) the warning has expired and is being removed from his personnel file; or - (b) the warning will remain in place for a further period of time (such period to be specified) and that any further instances of serious misconduct or significant inadequate performance during this period will result in dismissal. - (4) If, after the process specified in paragraph (3)(b) has been completed, there is no serious misconduct or significant inadequate performance during the further warning period, the appointing officer shall advise the staff member (both orally and in writing) that the further warning period has expired and the warning is being removed from his personnel file. - (5) If, after the process specified in paragraph (3)(b) has been completed, there is a further instance of serious misconduct or significant inadequate performance during the further warning period, the appointing officer may dismiss the staff member provided that the appointing officer first - (a) collects evidence of the actions or omissions of the staff member which are the subject of concern; and - (b) advises the staff member of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and allows him to provide an explanation. - (6) Upon deciding to dismiss a staff member under paragraph (2) or (5), the appointing officer, at the earliest opportunity, shall - (a) notify the staff member that he is being dismissed under the terms of his employment agreement; and - (b) arrange for the dismissal to take effect at an early opportunity.